 The 1s orbital is spherical and covers the area closest to the positive nucleus.
 This is the lowest energy orbital because a negative electron will experience greatest attraction to a positive nucleus the closer it is.
-All orbitals can hold two electrons, no more.
-This covers the electrons for hydrogen and helium, which you can show using an energy-level diagram.
+See below for the energy level diagrams for H and He.

 After the first two electrons are filled in the 1s orbital, the third and fourth electrons are found in the 2s orbital.
 This is where the third electron of Li and third/fourth for Be are found.

 Again, s means spherical but 2 shows a higher energy level.
 This orbital is higher in energy than 1s because the electrons are normally further away from the nucleus.

 The 2s orbital is different from 1s however, because it has a node.
 A node is an electron ‘dead zone’ - there is zero chance of the electron being found here.